Sunday 21 Nov 1993

 "Fang next right?"
 James asked, hoping maybe he could keep the conversation focused on the assignment.

-"Add it then stir thrice rightwards and once leftwards."
+"Add it then stir twice rightwards and once leftwards."
 Hestia said.
 James nodded.
 Around the classroom, groups ahead of them were already calling Professor Snape over.
 James added the fang slowly, spreading it around the gently simmering pot.
 As Hestia began stirring it in James called Professor Snape over.

 He glanced at their potion.
 He took the stirring rod from Hestia's hand and checked the consistency before passing it back to her.
 "Acceptable, if only just.
 You may continue Miss Carrow.
 Do try not to let your brutish partner drag you down."
-He said before sweeping away to yell at Seamus and Dean as their potion started to boil over.
+He said, before sweeping away to yell at Seamus and Dean as their potion started to boil over.

 "Okay, now we add Bubotuber pus and let it sit until it comes to a boil."
 Hestia said.
 James nodded his ascent, checking his own book, Hestia gagged as she drained two of the Bubotubers to get the required weight before scraping it into the potion.
 James removed the rod and cleaned it as he waited for the potion to come to a boil.